josecamachop/UGR16_FeatureData/README.md

 This repository contains the four feature data variants of UGR'16 used in the following papers:

-- Camacho, Wasielewska, Espinosa, Fuentes-Garc�a.
-Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR�16.
+- Camacho, Wasielewska, Espinosa, Fuentes-García.
+Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR’16.
 IEEE/IFIP Network Operations and Management Symposium.
 Miami, USA.
 2023.

-- Camacho, Wasielewska, Fuentes-Garc�a, Rodr�guez-G�mez.
+- Camacho, Wasielewska, Fuentes-García, Rodríguez-Gómez.
 Quality In / Quality Out: Assessing Data Quality in an Anomaly Detection Benchmark. arXiv preprint arXiv:... [stat.ML]

-Please, make sure to reference the last paper when using the data.
+Please, make sure to reference the last paper when using the data, and also the original paper of UGR'16:

+- Maciá-Fernández, G., Camacho, J., Magán-Carrión, R., García-Teodoro, P., Therón, R. Ugr'16: a new dataset for the evaluation of cyclostationarity-based network IDSs.
+Computer & Security, 2018, 73: 411-424.

 Data is provided in Malab format, csv format and excel format.